LuoUndergradXJTU/TwiBot-22/README.md

 TwiBot-22 is available at [Google Drive](https://drive.google.com/drive/folders/1YwiOUwtl8pCd2GD97Q_WEzwEUtSPoxFs?usp=sharing).

-Please apply for access by contacting shangbin at cs.washington.edu and clearly state your institution, your research advisor (if any), and your use case of TwiBot-22.
+Please apply for access by contacting shangbin at cs.washington.edu with your **institutional email address** and clearly state your institution, your research advisor (if any), and your use case of TwiBot-22.

 ### How to download other datasets